-Tom began making wine over 45 years ago.
-The basement of his home in Greenville had served as a winery including stainless steel sinks, temperature controlled fermentation room, and of course a wine cellar.
+Tom (aka Whistler) began making wine over 45 years ago.
+The basement of his home in Greenville served as a winery including stainless steel sinks, temperature controlled fermentation room, and of course a wine cellar.

-Tom & Holly in Whistler’s Vineyard.
-They have been married for 42 years, & are blessed with 2 children who are both married, & 5 beautiful grandchildren.
+Tom & his wife, Holly have been married for over 45 years, & are blessed with 2 children who are both married, & 5 beautiful grandchildren.

 From Winery to Event Venue